nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_searchMultiAreaSearches.md

   </tr>
 </table>

-In this situation, it is possible that the different parts of the query will return items that may be misleading to a user of a consuming system.
+In this situation, the medications returned by the two separate parts of the query may be misleading to a user of a consuming system.
 From the data in the table we can clearly see that the warfarin would not be returned by either part of the query.
 However, the paracetamol which is from before the warfarin was prescribed would be returned.
-The clinical risk here is that a user of the consumer system may believe they have all the medications from the date of the 05/01/2019 when the paracetamol was prescribed but they are actually missing a medication that exists in the GP system but is older than 6 months but more recent than the medication returned that was linked to a problem.
+The clinical risk here is that a user of the consumer system may believe they have all the medications from the date of the 05/01/2019 when the paracetamol was prescribed but they are actually missing a medication that exists in the GP system but is older than 6 months but more recent than the medication returned that was linked to the problem.

-### Restrictions on parameters to mitigate the risk ###
+#### Restrictions on parameters to mitigate the risk ###

 In order to mitigate this risk and emphasise the separation of data in the different parts of certain queries, we have introduced rules around which filters can be used at the same time.
 For example, problem filters and medication date filters can't be used while requesting consultations.
 This will prevent data with these sorts of gaps being returned in a single bundle.

 The technical details of these rules are detailed in the 'Not permitted parameter combinations' section of the [Retrieve a patient's structured record](accessrecord_structured_development_retrieve_patient_record.html) page.

 This data can still be requested with the same restrictions by using two calls and how this is done is detailed in the [Search examples](accessrecord_structured_development_searchExamples.html) page.

 The search example above is shown as example number 2 on that page.

 ## Predefined searches multi area searches for common use cases